Subscribe to the Moving to Portland Newsletter

 History

-Multnomah Historical AssociationThe neighborhood began as a land claim of Thomas and Polly-Anne Tice, and through the 1800's the area remained a densely wooded area, unnamed and home to only a few residents.
+multnomah_historicalThe neighborhood began as a land claim of Thomas and Polly-Anne Tice, and through the 1800’s the area remained a densely wooded area, unnamed and home to only a few residents.
 H.L.
 Gilbert consolidated the majority of the current village into the Wildwood Subdivision.
-At this point, the site was bounded by the same physical streets, their names were: Fulton Boulevard, Farewell Street and Gordon Avenue.
+At this point, the site was bounded by the same physical streets, their names were: Fulton Boulevard, Farewell Street, and Gordon Avenue.
 The neighborhood continued to grow and was eventually annexed to Portland over an 8-year period beginning in 1954.

-Multnomah Village was, for a long time, home to the world's first wiki, WikiWikiWeb, which was physically located in an office in the village.
-The Web site has since relocated.
+Multnomah Village was, for a long time, home to the world’s first wiki, WikiWikiWeb, which was physically located in an office in the village.
+The website has since relocated.
 WikiWikiWeb (also known as WardsWiki) was the first wiki application ever written.
 It was developed in 1994 by Ward Cunningham in order to make the exchange of ideas between programmers easier and was based on the ideas developed in HyperCard stacks that he built in the late 1980s.

-For more detailed information on the history of Multnomah Village, see the Multnomah Historical Association Web site.
+For more detailed information on the history of Multnomah Village, see the Multnomah Historical Association website.

 Origin of the Name of Multnomah

-According to Oregon Geographic Names, Multnomah is an Indian (Chinookan tribe) name and the word was first used by by Lewis and Clark in their journals with the style 'Mulknomah,' referring to the stream now known as the Willamette.
+According to Oregon Geographic Names, Multnomah is an Indian (Chinookan tribe) name and the word was first used by Lewis and Clark in their journals with the style ‘Mulknomah,’ referring to the stream now known as the Willamette.
 The community of Multnomah took its name from Multnomah County.

 Multnomah Home Styles